DS-100/textbook/content/preface.md

 ## Expected Background Knowledge

-We expect readers to be proficient in Python and understand how to: use built-in data structures like lists, dictionaries, and sets; import and use functions and classes from other packages; and write functions from scratch.
+We expect readers to be proficient in Python and understand how to use built-in data structures like lists, dictionaries, and sets; import and use functions and classes from other packages; and write functions from scratch.
 We also use the `numpy` Python package without introduction but don't expect